girjaTiwari/Instant_messaging_solution/README.md

 # Instance Messaging App

-Element Android is an Android Matrix Client provided by ](https://www.startelelogic.com//).
-The app can be run on every Android devices with Android OS Lollipop and more (API 21).
+Element Android is an Android Matrix Client (https://www.startelelogic.com//).
+The app can be run on every Android devices with Android OS

 # New Android SDK